Question

 Gramps,

 Why does the Church advise members to avoid anti-Mormon literature?
 Surely the truth can withstand examination.
-If I were a juror and the judge would not allow the prosecuting attorney a voice and insisted all the information I needed would be given by the defense attorney, I would think the judge corrupt.
+If I were a juror and the judge would not allow the prosecuting attorney to present their case, insisting that all the necessary information would be provided by the defense attorney, I would think the judge was biased.
 This policy seems to align more with Satan’s pre-existence plan for us than that of Jesus.

 J.A.